Kent Island (Maryland): Roads

 The main mode of transportation on Kent Island, as with most other suburban areas of the United States, is the automobile.
 Kent Island's main roads include the U.S. Route 50/U.S. Route 301 freeway, which connects the island to Central Maryland via the Chesapeake Bay Bridge and to the Delmarva Peninsula via the Kent Narrows Bridge.
 The island is also served by Maryland Routes 8, 18, and 552.

+Public Transportation

+On week days, the Maryland Department of Transportation offers four commuter bus routes to take Kent Island commuters to Baltimore or Washington D.C.
+The County Ride, a transportation service operated under the Department of Aging, is available as well.
+It provides specialized transportation services for elderly people and people with disabilities while still serving the general public.
+It travels to Grasonville, Easton, Centerville, Annapolis, and other towns.
+It also provides door to door rides with a minimum of two days notice.

 Trails

 The original section of the Cross Island Trail, a walking and biking trail on Kent Island, was built in the late 1990s, as part of Queen Anne's County's portion of the American Discovery Trail.
 The full trail was completed in 2001.

 By the time the Cross Island Trail was completed, growing concern over the safety of pedestrians using the shoulder of Route 8 prompted the construction of a new trail paralleling the road.
 When completed, the trail, known as the Kent Island South Trail, will run from Romancoke Pier at the southern end of Route 8, heading north and crossing the road in Matapeake, near Matapeake Elementary and Middle schools.
 From there it will pass through Mobray Park, then over US 50, through Stevensville to end at the Cross Island Trail in or near Old Love Point Park.

 Both the Cross Island and Kent Island South Trails are part of a planned trail system for Queen Anne's County; the entire Cross Island Trail and the existing section of the Kent Island South Trail represent the only completed portions of the system.